 $ cd /usr/local/owasp-modsecurity-crs-3.0.2 $ sudo cp crs-setup.conf.example crs-setup.conf

-Includedirectives in the main NGINX WAF configuration file (/etc/nginx/modsec/main.conf, created in Step 4 of Protecting the Demo Web Application) to read in the CRS configuration and rules.
+Includedirectives in the main NGINX ModSecurity WAF configuration file (/etc/nginx/modsec/main.conf, created in Step 4 of Protecting the Demo Web Application in the installation chapter, to read in the CRS configuration and rules.
 Comment out any other rules that might already exist in the file, such as the sample

 # Include the recommended configuration Include /etc/nginx/modsec/modsecurity.conf # OWASP CRS v3 rules Include /usr/local/owasp-modsecurity-crs-3.0.2/crs-setup.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-900-EXCLUSION-RULES-BEFORE-CRS.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-901-INITIALIZATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-905-COMMON-EXCEPTIONS.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-910-IP-REPUTATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-911-METHOD-ENFORCEMENT.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-912-DOS-PROTECTION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-913-SCANNER-DETECTION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-920-PROTOCOL-ENFORCEMENT.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-921-PROTOCOL-ATTACK.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-930-APPLICATION-ATTACK-LFI.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-931-APPLICATION-ATTACK-RFI.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-932-APPLICATION-ATTACK-RCE.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-933-APPLICATION-ATTACK-PHP.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-941-APPLICATION-ATTACK-XSS.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-942-APPLICATION-ATTACK-SQLI.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-943-APPLICATION-ATTACK-SESSION-FIXATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/REQUEST-949-BLOCKING-EVALUATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-950-DATA-LEAKAGES.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-951-DATA-LEAKAGES-SQL.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-952-DATA-LEAKAGES-JAVA.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-953-DATA-LEAKAGES-PHP.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-954-DATA-LEAKAGES-IIS.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-959-BLOCKING-EVALUATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-980-CORRELATION.conf Include /usr/local/owasp-modsecurity-crs-3.0.2/rules/RESPONSE-999-EXCLUSION-RULES-AFTER-CRS.conf